What the Council Does with my Petition

 - If we can do what your petition asks for, the acknowledgement may confirm that we have taken the action requested and the petition will be closed.

-- If the petition has enough signatures to automatically trigger a council debate (5% of the population), or a senior officer giving evidence, then the acknowledgment will confirm this and tell you when and where the meeting will take place.
+- If the petition has enough signatures to automatically trigger a council debate (5% of the population), or a senior officer giving evidence, then the acknowledgement will confirm this and tell you when and where the meeting will take place.

 - If the petition needs more investigation, we will tell you the steps we plan to take.